All-Natural Homemade Shampoo: Healthier for Your Hair and Budget

 1 cup water

-Now, if you’ve ever tried homemade shampoo before, you may have been turned off by the smell.
+Now, if you’ve ever tried homemade shampoo, you may have been turned off by the smell.
 Here’s where the fun begins!
 You can add essential oils in any scent, depending on your mood.
 Try peppermint to wake you up, soothing chamomile, relaxing lavender, or coconut and vanilla for an exotic mix to transport your senses.

 The baking soda shampoo alone can dry hair out, so the vinegar rinse is to restore the hair to its natural pH level.
 There is usually a two-week transitional period while your hair and scalp adjust to the new routine.
 If it is unusually oily, do a lemon or lime rinse instead of the vinegar three times a week.
 Just squeeze a half lemon on your hair, massage it in, and rinse thoroughly.
 If your hair dries out, add 1/4 teaspoon of light oil to the shampoo.